risshhabh/tablemaker/README.md

 └─────┴────────┴────┴───┴───┴───┘
 ```

 The program requires a user-input to decide between having "bars" between rows in the table or to not have that.
+(For now- I have commented out this and made it have no bars by default.)

+The output will be showcased in the file in the variable `out_filename`.
+As of now it is `out.txt`.